The author wishes to thank the readers for all their kind interest, letters with

 on the star map.
 However, this is not what many critics wrongly have

-presupposed without scientifical basis.
+presupposed without scientific basis.
 According to some of

 these critics' calculations (done without advanced astronomic